 Q: What would you say to businesses without cyber insurance?

-Hennessy summarizes underwriting as “somewhat subjective and somewhat objective”, which is why computers haven’t taken over the role.
+Hennessy summarises underwriting as “somewhat subjective and somewhat objective”, which is why computers haven’t taken over the role.
 While a machine is capable of efficiently rejecting applicants who applied with unchecked security control boxes, humans are still needed to comprehend the nuances of each question.
 For example, where a computer will see the applicant doesn’t encrypt personal identifiable information (PII) stored on their network, underwriters will consider that they use extended detection and response (XDR) as a supplemental security control.

 Underwriting picks up the process downstream.
 It starts with the client and the broker to submit documents that outline the nature of the business’s risk, the exposures, and the security controls around each operation.
 From there, the underwriting process begins.
-It’s a mixture of pricing, analyzing, and evaluating the exposure, and then offering and binding terms.
+It’s a mixture of pricing, analysing, and evaluating the exposure, and then offering and binding terms.

 Hennessy noted that the factors depend on each operation, but they generally look at the business’ operations, industry, annual revenue, and how many privacy records they control.